About Us

 Jessica King

-A first-generation and low-income student, Jessica is finishing her dual-major/dual-minor education in creative writing, comparative world literature, health humanities, and human development at California State University, Long Beach.
-Connecting her disabled experiences to interdisciplinary disability activism, she has presented at conferences, fulfilled nonprofit leadership roles, and contributed to community psychology research.
-She has joined The Orion Fund’s board as a neurodivergent and chronically ill woman with the aspiration to bring forward the stories of students with disabilities and medical crises.
+Jessica King is a disabled disability scholar-activist with a passion for storytelling, education, and social justice.
+She completed her dual-major/dual-minor education in creative writing, comparative world literature, health humanities, and human development at Long Beach State University.
+Currently a graduate student in disability studies at the City University of New York, she connects her disabled experiences to conference presentations, nonprofit leadership roles, and community narrative projects.
+She proudly serves The Orion Fund as a neurodivergent and chronically ill woman from a low-income first-generation academic background, aspiring to bring forward stories of students with disabilities and medical crises.

 Florence Mou